 General.
-As of December 31, 2021, we had \$9.9 million of cash on hand generated primarily from the sale of common stock under the ATM Program during the year ended December 31, 2021.
-We have historically met our cash needs through a combination of cash flows from operating activities and bank borrowings, the completion of the Equity Transaction, proceeds from the sale of the CleanSpark Common Stock and warrants to purchase CleanSpark Common Stock, proceeds from insurance and funding from the Payroll Protection Program.
-Our cash requirements historically were generally for operating activities, debt repayment, capital improvements and acquisitions.
+On October 20, 2020, we entered into an At the Market Sale Agreement with H.C.
+Wainwright & Co., LLC ("Wainwright"), pursuant to which we may offer and sell our shares of common stock, preferred stock, warrants and/or units of up to \$25.0 million from time to time through Wainwright, acting as sales agent or principal (the "ATM Program").
+As of December 31, 2022, we had \$10.3 million of cash on hand generated primarily from the sale of common stock under the ATM Program during the year ended December 31, 2021 and payment of all unpaid principal and interest from the Seller Notes during the year ended December 31, 2022.
+We have met our cash needs through a combination of cash flows from operating activities and bank borrowings, proceeds from the sale of the CleanSpark Common Stock and warrants to purchase CleanSpark Common Stock, proceeds from insurance, the sale of common stock under the ATM Program, funding from the Payroll Protection Program and collecting all unpaid principal and interest from the Seller Notes.
+Our cash requirements historically were generally for operating activities, capital improvements and acquisitions.